laurencedawson/sync-for-reddit/changelog/development.md

 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4
 - Developer options can now be accessed by /r/redditsync mods in the settings
 - Added a way to demo the Discord join BottomSheet in the developer options
+- Removed the secret panel
+- FCM token can now be viewed in the developer options

 ## Updates
 - com.squareup.okhttp3:okhttp > v5.0.0-alpha.8